4cos4m/Skills2022/README.md

 ### Manage GitHub scripts and documents
 > Task description: Create a folder “Skills2022” in your DEVASC virtual machine and start a git repository.

-**Task preparation**: This task required creating a folder locally on a Linux VM, initializing that folder, and uploading its contents to a githab repository.
+**Task preparation**: This task required creating a folder locally on a Linux VM, initializing that folder, and uploading its contents to a github repository.

-**Task implementation**: A repository on githab was created and a file `README.md` was written in the main directory, where the report on the term paper is formed and also created a directory `/sources` with subdirectories as `/img` etc.
+**Task implementation**: A repository on github was created and a file `README.md` was written in the main directory, where the report on the term paper is formed and also created a directory `/sources` with subdirectories as `/img` etc.

 **Task troubleshooting**: There were no problems in completing this task.